Penetration Testing 101

 - Required by Providers: Are you planning on integrating with Services such as Google Workplace?
 If so, Google may require you to perform a penetration test in order to access certain restricted APIs.

-Generally, a pen test occurs in the following stages:
+Generally, a penetration test occurs in the following stages:

 Once you’ve engaged a pen test provider, you’ll need to determine the desired scope of a pen test, including which systems and scoping methods should be used.
 Because the pen tester could gain access to private information during the pen test, both parties should sign a non-disclosure agreement before the start of the pen test.